Farahnaz Pahlavi

-Farahnaz Pahlavi (فرحناز پهلوی; born 12 March 1963) is the eldest daughter of Mohammad Reza Pahlavi by his third wife, Farah Diba.
+Farahnaz Pahlavi (فرحناز پهلوی; born 12 March 1963) is the daughter of Mohammad Reza Pahlavi, the final Shah of Iran, by his third wife, Farah Diba.

 Education

 She studied at the Niavaran Special School in Tehran, the Ethel Walker School in Simsbury, Connecticut, United States, and the Cairo American College in Cairo, Egypt.
 From 1981 to 1982, she attended Bennington College in Bennington, Vermont.
 She received a Bachelor of Arts in social work from Columbia University in 1986 and a Master's degree in child psychology from the same university in 1990.